opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_CrossEncoder_model_deployed_on_Sagemaker.md

 }
 ```

-Use the connector ID from the response to create a model:
+Use the connector ID from the response to register and deploy the model:
 ```json
 POST /_plugins/_ml/models/_register?deploy=true
 {